somaij/netlify-cms-react-portfolio/content/posts/2019-01-24-how-to-do-floating-labels-for-cf7.md

   page.
 categories:
   - category: WordPress
+meta:
+  description: How to use jQuery to make floating labels with the Contact Form 7 plugin.
+  title: Floating Labels CF7
 ---
 Everybody knows why floating labels are great, right?
 But here's a refresher link from CSS Tricks just in case you don't: